-Food labels can be confusing but the low fat and reduced fat claims are not the same thing.
+Food labels can be confusing but the low fat and reduced fat claims are not the same things.
 They have specific meanings as guided by the Nutrition Labeling and Education Act (NLEA) and the U.S. Food and Drug Administration (FDA).

 Low fat means a product contains 3 grams of fat or less per serving, and 30 percent or less of the total calories per serving are from fat.
 When looking at a main dish or meal, there can only be 3 grams or less of fat per 100 grams.
 If a product normally has a very small serving size, there can be no more than 3 grams of fat per 50 grams of that item.

-The low fat designation is very helpful if you are being mindful of your total fat intake and helps you to choose items that are not overloaded with fat, leaving out protein and carbohydrates.
+The low-fat designation is very helpful if you are being mindful of your total fat intake and helps you to choose items that are not overloaded with fat, leaving out protein and carbohydrates.

 If you want to find products even lower in fat, look for the fat-free designation.
 To be labeled as fat-free, a product must have 0.5 grams of fat or less per serving.
 It must not have a fat-based ingredient like oil.